EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/project/duplicate/:id

 #### Parameters (in the route):
   * :id {String} The id of the project.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed the projects of the user with the [/json/project/list](#list-projects) route.
+It's best if you use the values that you got when you list the projects of the user with the [/json/project/list](#list-projects) route.

 #### Answer:
 Project object: